 The price of diamond rings depends on the factors we mentioned previously such as the carat, color, rarity, metal, cut, etc. For example, you can choose a cheaper metal, a more common color, low carat, and a fine cut, and you will pay less but you still get a diamond ring.
 Some people want to invest in their diamonds and they choose the best that they can get despite the price.
 While this is fine if you can afford it, it’s important not to pressure yourself and to get a ring that fits in what you can comfortably spend.

 Choose your diamond: (The 4 C’s)

 There are numerous types of diamond cuts and shapes, all with their own unique style and unquestionable appeal.
-When we refer to the shape of a diamond, mean the physical shape such as round.
+When we refer to the shape of a diamond, it means the physical shape such as the examples below.

 Learn more about Diamond Shapes.

 The metal or metals for the band is a completely personal choice matter.
 While most people tend to go for gold in one of its three most popular shades: yellow gold, rose gold, or white gold- there are more metal options outside of gold for wedding bands that might interest you, or even help you save on your purchase.

 More importantly, however, the metal choice should be a personal touch.
 For an engagement ring, rose gold is a highly recommended choice as it holds a certain elegance to it, as well as complementing almost every skin tone there is.
 When pairing with a diamond though, platinum or white gold is an elegant and timeless choice.